webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Distortion.md

 ---
 aliases:
 - Distortion
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Protection
-type: Action
-points: 2 Intellect
 ---

-# Distortion
+## Distortion

-**Points**: 2 Intellect Points
+>2  Intellect
-**Type**: Action

 You modify how a willing creature within short range reflects light for one minute.
 The target rapidly shifts between its normal appearance and a blot of darkness.
 The target has an asset on Speed defense rolls until the effect wears off.
+Action to initiate.